It’s 01:30 PM. You're sinking into your chair. You’re in the midst of and after-lunch grey cloud of fatigue.

 You’re struggling, feeling tired.
 Your head topples over every other minute.
 The only electric thing in the room seems to be your laptop.
 If only your brain worked with an AC charger.

 You don’t know why you're getting very tired in the afternoon.
+You know it's not the more serious version of work fatigue.
 So, you turn to your reliable source of truth, Google.
 "Google, list me the afternoon drowsiness causes".

 Google hands you the list of common causes: